More about the program

 If you still need help, you can contact the team at any time via email: hello@uinet-kraken.energy

 Take a look through some frequently asked questions below for the most common queries.
-If you still need help, you can speak to an advisor for the UI Smart Home program.
+If you still need help, please email the UI Smart Home support team on hello@uinet-kraken.energy.
+The phone line has now closed.

 Contact Us